 Inspired by the cliffs and rock formations of Porthmeor, reveal the dynamism and energy of watercolour.
 Develop your colour mixing skills and experiment applying washes, pattern, texture at different scales.

 Develop a free and energetic approach to painting with watercolour to depict land, sky and boundless seascapes.
-Experiment with different scales using mixed media to loosen up your technique and surprise yourself with just how free, dynamic and contemporary watercolour can be.
+Experiment with different scales and techniques such as wax resist to loosen up your technique and surprise yourself with just how free, dynamic and contemporary watercolour can be.
 Perfect for capturing the beauty and drama of the Cornish landscape.
 An ideal course if you are a beginner to watercolour or just want to loosen up your way of working.